Dass23M/Modalane/README.md

   "predeploy": "npm run build",
   "deploy": "gh-pages -d dist"
 }
-Deploy to GitHub Pages
+Deploy:

 bash
 Copy
 Edit
 npm run build
 npm run deploy
-💡 Tip: If using react-router-dom, replace BrowserRouter with HashRouter to avoid 404 errors on GitHub Pages.
+⚠️ Tip: If using react-router-dom, replace BrowserRouter with HashRouter to avoid 404 errors on GitHub Pages.

 🤝 Contributing
-We welcome contributions!
-To contribute:
+Contributions are welcome!
+Here's how to help:

-Fork the repository
+Fork this repository

-Create your feature branch:
+Create your feature branch

 bash
 Copy
 Edit
-git checkout -b feature/YourFeature
+git checkout -b feature/your-feature
-Commit your changes:
+Commit your changes

 bash
 Copy
 Edit
-git commit -m "Add YourFeature"
+git commit -m "Add your feature"
-Push to your branch:
+Push to your branch

 bash
 Copy
 Edit
-git push origin feature/YourFeature
+git push origin feature/your-feature
 Open a pull request

-Please maintain consistent code formatting and include comments where appropriate.
+Please follow consistent code style and leave clear comments.

-📝 License
+👨‍💻 About Me
-This project is licensed under the MIT License.
+I'm Dasun Methmal, a passionate web developer and software engineering student at Cardiff Metropolitan University.
+I specialize in building modern, responsive web apps with:

-📬 Contact
+⚛️ React.js

-📧 Email: your-email@example.com
+🐘 Laravel

-💬 Issues: Open an issue on GitHub
+🐳 Docker

-📱 Social: Facebook | Instagram
+🌐 RESTful APIs

-Built with ❤️ by Dasun Methmal
+🔗 Connect on GitHub

-vbnet
+📄 License
-Copy
+This project is licensed under the MIT License — you’re free to use, modify, and share.

-Edit
+Made with ❤️ by Dasun Methmal